 One of the members expressed that they were just handed the kiss of death.
 Distrust could be pulsed throughout the room.
-The realization sat that they were not deemed, any longer, politically correct, or worthy of any contribution.
+The realization sat that they were no longer politically correct or worthy of contribution.
 The question which comes to mind among members is, “Who are the gatekeepers?”.
-Glances were swiftly swapped from one individual to another in a roundtable fashion, while the tension among the power players increased.
-Some of the members weren’t easily swayed by colorfully presented denials that they might have gone back to gatekeeping.
+Glances were swiftly swapped from one individual to another in a roundtable fashion while the tension among the power players increased.
+Some members weren’t easily swayed by colorfully presented denials that they might have returned to gatekeeping.

-When practices are in question and are overlooked or not challenged inside the borders, that is when the dysfunction sets in.
+When practices are in question and are overlooked or not challenged inside the borders, that is when dysfunction sets in.
 To circumvent and implement a strategy by the members is one way to enforce corrective measures and ethical behavior.
-To reduce any chance of oppression; insisting on equality at this basic level among all of the members, who signed up to improve their communities, would ensure respect among the group and enhance their interests in working collaboratively to wipe out discrimination.
-The first course of action might result in a decision to challenge the process with the support of peers, advisers or financial backers before they remove themselves from the process.
+To reduce any chance of oppression, insisting on equality at this basic level among all members, who signed up to improve their communities, would ensure respect among the group and enhance their interest in working collaboratively to wipe out discrimination.
+The first course of action might result in a decision to challenge the process with the support of peers, advisers, or financial backers before they remove themselves from the process.
 When committee members question professional conduct, it might be time to challenge the platform.

 The Pope has recently made the statement “Who am I to Judge?” when asked about LGBT.
 Did he make this statement because the Vatican is in a financial crisis?
 A commentator for Timesunion.com, Leslie Hudson, published an article, February 20, 2013.
 Hudson wrote, Italian authorities placed the Vatican bank on the U.S. State Department’s list of countries for money laundering after seizing $29 million.
 J.P.
 Morgan tried to obtain information from the Vatican due to large deposits and withdrawals of money.
 When the Vatican failed to provide the information, J.P.
 Morgan closed one of the accounts.
 The Vatican hired outside financial advisers to address the Vatican bank’s compliance in meeting financial regulations.
 Who are they?
 How many other reports exist?